NuGet/NuGetDocs/site/Docs/Release-Notes/NuGet-2.5.markdown

 A new conventional folder has been created at the top level of the NuGet package.
 As a peer to \lib, \content, and \tools, you can now include a '\build' folder in your package.
 Under this folder, you can place two files with fixed names, {packageid}.targets or {packageid}.props.
 These two files can be either directly under \build or under framework-specific folders just like the other folders.
 The rule for picking the best-matched framework folder is exactly the same as in those.

 When NuGet installs a package with \build files, it will add an MSBuild &lt;Import&gt; element in the project file pointing to the .targets and .props files.
 The .props file is added at the top, whereas the .targets file is added to the bottom.

-## Support for Native projects

-With NuGet 2.5, the NuGet tooling is now available for Native projects in Visual Studio.
-Through a partnership with the [CoApp project](http://coapp.org), we anticipate the vast majority of native packages will be produced to utilize the automatic MSBuild imports feature above.
-For more information about how native NuGet packages can be created, read [the details about a tool to generate these packages](http://coapp.org/news/2013-03-27-The-Long-Awaited-post.html) on the coapp.org website.

-While the \lib folder is not used for adding references to native projects, the target framework name of "native" is introduced for packages to specify native \build files.

 ## Specify different references per platform using &lt;References/&gt; element